 5. Summer flounder are one of the most sought-after species for both commercial and recreational fishing along the East Coast.
-The species is currently managed under a joint management plan between the Atlantic States Marine Fisheries Commission and the Mid-Atlantic Fisheries Management Council as part of the Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan.
-The current plan by the Atlantic States Marine Fisheries Commission allocates 60% of the quota to commercial fishing and 40% to recreational fishing (ASMFC 2008c).
+The species is currently managed under a joint management plan between the ASMFC and the Mid-Atlantic Fisheries Management Council (MAFMC) as part of the Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan.
+The current plan by the ASMFC allocates 60% of the quota to commercial fishing and 40% to recreational fishing (ASMFC 2008c).
 Fishing mortality of summer flounder has been declining and spawning stock biomass has been increasing since the 1990s.
-According to the Atlantic States Marine Fisheries Commission, summer flounder is not currently overfished, and overfishing is not occurring, although the stock is not yet rebuilt (ASMFC 2008c).
-Summer flounder has been under a rebuilding plan since 1993, which was recently extended to 2013.
-Biomass was estimated at about 77% of the target level in 2008, or about 46,029 metric tons (NMFS 2010b).
+According to the ASMFC, summer flounder is not currently overfished, and overfishing is not occurring, although the stock is not yet rebuilt (ASMFC 2008c).
+Summer flounder has been under a rebuilding plan since 1993, which was recently extended to 2013 (NMFS 2010b).